metruzanca/aoc/readme.md

 gleam new --name aoc_2024 gleam;
 ```

-Highly recommend using [gladvent](https://hexdocs.pm/gladvent) to take care of running your aoc files / parts.
+Recommend using [gladvent](https://hexdocs.pm/gladvent) to take care of running your aoc files / parts.
+Though it does require moving the inputs directory.

 ### Javascript